-July 2021 - Gauge the public support/political will December 2021 - Submit recommendations to Selectboard
+PROJECT TIMELINE Gauge the public support/political will starting in Jul 2021 Submit recommendations to Selectboard by Dec 2021

 Plan for Bridge Repairs: Every two years, VTrans inspects all town-owned bridges that are in the State's Town Highway Bridge Program.
 These inspection reports will be reviewed and used to plan for any identified flood-related bridge repairs.